Legacy Hardware & Software

 Drivers & Manuals

-You may wish to have some professional help before purchasing a new machine in order to get the best value for your money and the right components for what you intend to do with your computer.
-It sometimes pays to spend more to begin with in order to avoid spending even more later (or finding that the computer won't do what you bought it to do).
+You may want professional help when purchasing a new machine in order to get the best value for your money including the right software and hardware for how you intend to use your computer.

 Obtaining Legacy Software & Hardware